Take advantage of bulk discounts of up to 20%. No code needed!

 Scientific studies show that supplements are effective in specific cases.
 For example, the usefulness of folic acid is well substantiated in pregnant women.
 Vitamin D supplementation in the elderly also has demonstrably positive effects on bone health.

-At the same time, there is little evidence that supplements have a positive effect in healthy people with a balanced diet.
+At the same time, there's little evidence that supplements have a positive effect in healthy people with a balanced diet.
 Most vitamins and minerals are better absorbed from food than from pills.
-Nutrition also contains fiber, antioxidants and other bioactive substances that contribute to the absorption and operation of nutrients.
+Food also contains fiber, antioxidants, and other bioactive compounds that contribute to the absorption and effectiveness of nutrients.

 The role of nutrition

-A varied diet that is rich in vegetables, fruit, whole -grain products, nuts, seeds, dairy, fish and lean meat in principle provides the body with all the nutrients required.
-The Nutrition Center in the Netherlands therefore states that in most cases supplements are not necessary, provided that people eat healthy and varied.
-For this we have different at Prep the Food 1 week and 2-week packages made.
+A varied diet rich in vegetables, fruit, whole grains, nuts, seeds, dairy, fish, and lean meat provides the body with all the nutrients it needs.
+The Netherlands Nutrition Centre therefore states that supplements are generally unnecessary, provided a healthy and varied diet is maintained.
+At Prep The Food, we have a variety of options for this 1 week and 2-week packages made.

-Yet there are exceptions.
-People with a busy lifestyle, eating disorders, allergies or certain philosophies of life may have difficulty meet their needs through nutrition.
-Supplements can play an important role for these groups.
+However, there are exceptions.
+People with busy lifestyles, eating disorders, allergies, or certain beliefs may have difficulty meeting their needs through food.
+For these groups, supplements can play an important role.

 Advice and guidance

-Before they start taking supplements, it is wise to seek professional advice.
-A doctor or dietician can assess whether there is a shortage, and if so, which supplement and which dosage is needed.
+Before starting supplements, it's wise to seek professional advice.
+A doctor or dietitian can assess whether a deficiency exists and, if so, which supplement and dosage is necessary.

-Moreover, it is important to choose supplements that meet quality standards.
-There are major differences in composition and purity between brands.
-It is advisable to choose products that are checked for quality and safety.
+Furthermore, it's important to choose supplements that meet quality standards.
+There are significant differences in composition and purity between brands.
+It's advisable to choose products that have been tested for quality and safety.

 Conclusion

-Nutritional supplements can be a valuable addition to people with specific needs or shortages.
-In cases of pregnancy, old age, veganism or medical conditions, they can even be essential for good health.
-However, for most healthy people who eat varied, supplements are not necessary.
-A healthy lifestyle, including a balanced diet, sufficient exercise and sleep, remains the best way to provide the body with all the necessary nutrients.
+Dietary supplements can be a valuable addition for people with specific needs or deficiencies.
+In cases of pregnancy, old age, veganism, or medical conditions, they can even be essential for good health.
+However, for most healthy people who eat a varied diet, supplements are not necessary.
+A healthy lifestyle, including a balanced diet, sufficient exercise, and sleep, remains the best way to provide the body with all the nutrients it needs.

-Supplements are no panacea.
-They can support, but do not replace healthy eating and living habits.
-Well informing well is important before you decide to take supplements.
+Supplements aren't miracle cures.
+They can support, but don't replace, healthy eating and lifestyle habits.
+Therefore, it's important to be well-informed before deciding to take supplements.

 Coupon copied